- Rate Movie[Total: 14 Average: 1.6]

 |Domestic Gross: $25,584,504||Overseas Gross: $8,600,000|

-The spec script for The House was in a bidding war between studios in February 2015 and Warner Bros’ New Line division landed the project, with a $40 million production commitment.
+The spec script for The House was in a bidding war between studios in February 2015 and Warner Bros’ New Line division landed the project with a production commitment.
 “Ferrell plays a father who, along with his wife, blows their daughter’s college fund and have to make it back by illegally running a casino out of their home.”
 How does this sub-sitcom nonsense land in bidding wars for millions and attract talent that should know better?
-Warner Bros and Village Roadshow co-financed.
+The budget for The House was $40 million and Warner Bros and Village Roadshow co-financed.

 The House was tracking for a mid-teens opening and came in way below expectations with a poor $8,724,795 — becoming Will Ferrell’s worst wide opening in his career.
 His first starring vehicle A Night at the Roxbury (1998) opened with $9,604,791 which was previously his lowest opener.
 The House placed #6 for the weekend led by Despicable Me 3.
 The second frame numbers declined 45.2% to $4,778,272 and then it sank 63.7% to $1,732,777 in its third session and promptly lost most of its theater count.
 The domestic run closed with only $25,584,504.
 WB would see returned about $14M after theaters take their percentage of the gross, which would not even cover half of the P&A expenses.